jweiland-net/jwauth/Documentation/Developer/Index.rst

 services of felogin and saltedpasswords.
 So, if IP does not match, we give the other services a try to login the user.

-Example: user A will be logged in to frontend automatically, if he is online with the static IP address from his company.
-When userA is online at home the IP address will not match, but the userA has still the possibility to login via felogin or similar.
+Example: User A will login to frontend automatically, if his IP address matches a fe_user record with same IP address.
+When User A is online at home the IP address will not match, but User A has still the possibility to login via felogin or similar authentication methods.

 Security
 --------